-Students wishing to apply for any bursary award will need to complete the attached de Ferrers Academy Bursary Award Application Form below.
-In order to apply students should be aged 16 to 18 on 1st September 2020.
+Students wishing to apply for any bursary award will need to complete the Application Form below.
+In order to apply students should be aged 16 to 18 on 1st September 2021.

 The Academy may exercise professional judgement and award a one-off payment to support a special case based on financial need, instead of household income.

-Special cases should be discussed with Kim Hobson (Assistant Head of Sixth Form) in the first instance.
+Special cases should be discussed with the Head of Year or Assistant Head of Year in the first instance.

-Bursary applications will be assessed each term in line with the applications received, student ATL and attendance.
+Bursary applications will be assessed each term in line with the applications received and student attendance.
 Therefore, just because a payment has been made in one term there is no guarantee that this will continue for the rest of the year.